ulex/ZenSharp/README.md

 How do I get it?
 ---
-You can install directly into ReSharper 2017.1 via the Extension Manager in the ReSharper menu.
-(2016.3, 2016.2, 2016.1, 10, 9.2, 9.0, 8.2, 8.2 support removed, but binary version still available in ReSharper gallery)
+You can install directly into ReSharper 2017.3…8.2 via the Extension Manager in the ReSharper menu.

 Predefined templates
 ---